reinhart1010/nix/docs/en/common/vhs.md

 ---
 layout: page
 title: common/vhs (English)
-description: "CLI home video recorder to generate terminal gifs from code."
+description: "Generate terminal gifs from a tape file."
-content_hash: f6a7b3a2b59884b252aa4ef19a310dc6de73ec69
+content_hash: 9126a699956bd156a15618de0908dcdaa2d3b975
-last_modified_at: 2023-04-10
+last_modified_at: 2023-07-16
 ---
 # vhs

-CLI home video recorder to generate terminal gifs from code.
+Generate terminal gifs from a tape file.
 More information: <https://github.com/charmbracelet/vhs>.

-- Create a tape file (Add commands to the tap file using your editor):
+- Create a tape file (add commands to the tape file using an editor):

 `vhs new `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file.tape</span>

-- Record inputs to a tape file (Once done, exit the shell to create the tape):
+- Record inputs to a tape file (once done, exit the shell to create the tape):

 `vhs record > `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file.tape</span>